Baby Jogger City Select LUX Review

 City Select is a convertible inline stroller.
 Personally, I prefer such convertible double stroller to the side-by-side double strollers.
 The side-by-side stroller works well if you have a pair of twins.

-However, if you have 2 kids aged 1-2 years apart, there will be a time when you only have a child sitting in a double stroller (sounds silly?) or you’d have to get a new single stroller.
+However, if you have 2 kids of different ages, there will be a time when you only have a child sitting in a double stroller (sounds silly?) or you’d have to get a new single stroller.

 Convertible double strollers are great because they offer a lot of flexibility over the long run as you can use them with 1 or 2 kids.